ropensci/stplanr/cran-comments.md

-This version passes tests with the development version of dplyr
+This version passes tests with the development version of dplyr.

+It also fixes an issue with winbuild.

 ## Test environments